-The checks are predominantly performed by means of automatic checking tools but many also include a manual component such as selecting relevant findings and prioritizing or grouping of findings.
+The checks are predominantly performed by means of automated checking tools but many also include a manual component such as selecting relevant findings and prioritizing or grouping of findings.
 The current reporting year's E-PRTR dataset is compared to the dataset of the previous reporting years.

 The checks described in this report consist of two groups.
-One set is the automated checks installed on the Eionet CDR Repository, where countries are expected to deliver their national submission in XML formatted files to the European Commission.
+One set is the automated checks installed on the EIONET CDR Repository, where countries are expected to deliver their national submission in XML formatted files to the European Commission.
 The set consists of the following checks on each national XML file uploaded:

-- CO9 Mandatory database compliance validation for delivery - C10 Additional database validation - C11 Complementary Validation: National facility ID check - C12 Complementary Validation: Confidentiality and Completeness - C13 Complementary Validation: Outliers
+- CO9 Mandatory database compliance validation for delivery - C10 Additional database validation - C11 Complementary Validation: National facility ID check - C12 Complementary Validation: Confidentiality and its Completeness - C13 Complementary Validation: Outliers

-The second set of checks consists of partially automated checking tools executed by the ETC/ACM on the full European database containing all country submissions.
+The second set of checks consists of partially automated checking tools executed on the full European database containing all country submissions by (i) the ETC/ATNI on the pollutant releases/transfers to air, water and soil (i.e. land) and waste transfer and also on the releases to water from Urban Waste Water Treatment Plants (UWWTPs) and from facilities in a limited set of E-PRTR Annex I activities.
 Results are subsequently filtered manually by experts.
 The final and most relevant or urgent findings are communicated through a country specific Excel file to each individual country representative (i.e. the appointed national data reporter).
 The file contains detailed feedback on facility level and on an aggregated national level regarding top polluters/ releases/ transfers, compared to previous years' reported data and to other national legislative data reporting flows.
-This group of checks consists of the following:
+This second set of checks consists of the following:

-- CO3 All years cross pollutant check related to pollutant emissions @ facility level - CO7 Time series consistency (multi annual) @ facility level - C16 Overview on reporting consistency - C17 Comparison reporting year Y-2 with previous year Y-3 - C18 Confidential data - C20 Top releases / transfers / outliers of facilities (all years at country level & overall E-PRTR) - C21 Comparison national E-PRTR totals with National Inventories of CLRTAP/NECD and UNFCCC/EU-MMR - C22 Comparison national activity totals with EU-ETS sector totals
+- (i) Checks on pollutant releases to air, water and soil, pollutant transfers to waste water, as well as all types of waste transfers: - CO3 All years cross pollutant check related to air pollutant emissions @ facility level - CO7 Time series consistency (multi annual, air) @ facility level - C16 Overview on reporting consistency - C17 Comparison reporting year Y-2 with previous year Y-3 - C18 Confidential data - C20 Top releases / transfers / outliers of facilities (all years at country level & overall E-PRTR) - C21 Comparison national E-PRTR totals of air emissions with National Inventories of CLRTAP/NECD and UNFCCC/ EU-MMR - C22 Comparison national activity totals with EU-ETS sector totals